KaiwenHuu/Spring-Boot-Azure/README.md

 To deploy your code on Azure Web Apps, first make sure that your code is pushed on a Github repository.

-Now go to the web app in the Azure Portal, and on the left plane select Deployment Center.
+Now go to the web app resource we created in the Azure Portal, and on the left plane select Deployment Center.
 In Settings, select Github as your source.
 If this is your first time using Github in your Azure portal, follow the instructions and sign into your Github account for authorization.
 Select the organization (your github user id), repository that you want to deploy, and the branch that you want to deploy (usually main).
 Make sure that the Build configuration is correct.
 By selecting Save, you will create a workflow yml file.
-This yml file enables you to deploy the code everytime there is a new code change pushed into the main branch.
+This yml file enables you to deploy the code to App Service everytime there is a new code change pushed into the main branch.